 - investigate the spatial correlation structure of a data set using semivariogram analysis;

-- apply fist order Taylor series and Monte Carlo methods for analysing propagation of input errors through spatial models.
+- apply fist order Taylor series and Monte Carlo methods for analysing propagation of input uncertainty through spatial models.

-- The topics are introduced in lectures and by reading scientific papers;
+- the topics are introduced in lectures and by studying a reader;

-- Software tools to be used include ArcGIS, Netlogo and R (gstat Package).
+- software tools to be used include Netlogo and R (gstat Package).

 - an individual open book exam (70%).